 Do you offer Variable Fonts?

-In addition, we offer this format as a custom solution for the rest of our library and for the fonts of our clients.
-Please get in touch to find out more.
+We also offer this format as a custom solution for our clients’ fonts.
+Please contact us to find out more.

 How many computers can I install my fonts on?